Search Animal Control Or Services jobs

 Skill in:

-• Recognizing erratic or uncommon behavior of domestic & wild animals.
+• Recognizing erratic or uncommon behavior of domestic and wild animals.

 • Using methods of chemical immobilization & restraint devices.

-• Effectively interpreting, applying and enforcing laws & regulations pertaining to animal control.
+• Effectively interpreting, applying and enforcing laws & regulations pertaining to animal protection.

 • Working effectively in highly emotional situations.